How to resume a scrape after a crash

 If you've ever had a long scrape die at hour two and leave you starting over from the first URL, you know exactly how this feels.
 A run that crawls thousands of pages is likely to get interrupted at some point, by a dropped connection, an out-of-memory kill, or a deploy that restarts the machine, and if the job kept no record of what it finished, all of that progress is gone.

-The fix is to remember your progress as you go.
-The solution is to checkpoint each URL's outcome to a local SQLite file the moment it completes, so when the process dies at URL 4,000 of 10,000 it picks back up at 4,001 instead of the top.
-It takes about 60 lines of Node.js and one native package, better-sqlite3.
+The fix is to checkpoint each URL's outcome to a local SQLite file the moment it completes, so when the process dies at URL 4,000 of 10,000 it picks back up at 4,001 instead of the top.
+We'll build a small script that records every finished URL and its status to a checkpoint file so a restart knows exactly what is already done, seeds the full worklist once without ever resetting finished rows, queries only the URLs that did not finish so the loop skips completed work, and writes each result and its done status together so a crash never leaves a finished row without its data.
+It comes out to about 60 lines of Node.js and one native package, better-sqlite3.

 The complete script